sammeh543/CycleTrackApp/README.md

 ### Troubleshooting

-- **If you see a "Forbidden**: Your IP is not whitelisted." message, make sure your current device's IP is in `ip-whitelist.txt` and restart the server.
+- **If you see a "Forbidden**: Your IP is not allowlisted." message, make sure your current device's IP is in `ip-whitelist.txt` and restart the server.
 - **For import/export issues:** always reset data before importing a backup.
 - **If the Electron app window is blank:** wait a few seconds for the server to start.
 - **If you see errors:** check the terminal for details.
 - **If you see errors about missing Node.js or npm:** Install them from https://nodejs.org
 - **If you see errors about missing dependencies:** Run `npm install` in the project folder.

-- I can't offer much help but you can always ask AI lol.
+- I can offer little help, but you can always ask AI lol.

 ### Port & Process Cleanup (If you see 'port in use' errors)
 If you see an error like `Error: listen EADDRINUSE: address already in use` or suspect that Electron/Node processes are stuck, you can use the included cleanup script: